 This bark may look fancy but it comes together in a snap!
 It does require a little forethought unless you just happen to always have two types of chocolate, pretzels and candy canes perpetually in your cabinets.
 [Go you!]

-I don’t especially like large candy cane pieces on my bark.
+I don’t like large candy cane pieces on my bark.
 For the same reason that I abhor those horrid little silver balls that they market as edible adornment for cookies.
 It looks like a bullet.
 Like seriously, do you want me to break my teeth?
 Are you in cahoots with my dentist?
 Awful.

 Oh hey.
 Sorry.
 Back to candy canes.